 This year, I decided to take on the challenge of cooking Thanksgiving dinner.
 My mom served as sous chef (her words, not mine) and we hosted at my parents’ place, which is a great thing because we ended up having 34 guests, and I do not have the space, furniture or dishes to accommodate that.

-I wanted to make a can-free, as-local-as-possible feast so got a Thanksgiving package from my beloved Fresh Fork Market CSA that included:
+I wanted to make a can-free Thanksgiving, and an as-local-as-possible feast, so got a Thanksgiving package from my beloved Fresh Fork Market CSA that included:

 - 1 Tom Turkey (promised to be 20+ lbs, it was 22.5)

 - 1 lb shallots

 - 1 dz eggs

 - 1 head lettuce – this ended up being a mix of greens, which I just took home because a) there wouldn’t be enough for everyone, b) I don’t think most people would eat is anyway, and c) apparently no salad is one of three top Thanksgiving rules

 - 1/2 peck apples

 - Turkey, brined a la Good Eats.
 This guy was ready more than an hour before expected!
 We didn’t have a probe thermometer, and by the time I checked the temp it was a little over.
 But, likely thanks to the brine, it came out really well.
 Whew!
 Crisis averted.
 Note to self (and others): Check way before you think you need to, just in case.
 Or, use a probe.

 - Traditional mashed potatoes with gravy – this was a dish my mom made with russet potatoes, but we made the gravy from scratch.
 I used buerre manie instead of mom’s standard slurry, and my dad said it was the best gravy he’d ever had.
 Win!